 VOC and HAP emissions from the dehydrator still vents were calculated using GRI-GLYCalc 4.0.
 The emission calculations assume each dehydrator operates at full capacity for 8,760 hours per year.
-To allow for variability in the composition of the inlet gas stream, the dehydrator still vent VOC emission rates identified on the application forms (Table 2-E) are higher than the calculated emission rates in this section.
+The calculated dehydrator still vent VOC emission rates in this section are lower than those identified on the application forms (Table 2-E), and demonstrate the dehydrators are in compliance with the currently permitted emission rates.